components-web-app/api-components-bundle/docs/custom-components/uploadable.md

 If you are using the [LiipImagineBundle](https://github.com/liip/LiipImagineBundle), this bundle will automatically add a service for each filesystem configured so that you can use to wire into our `DataLoader` and `CacheResolver` classes.
 These are the services you will need to use with Imagine.
 The above filesystem will be available as `api_components.filesystem.local` where `local` is the alias you have chosen for the adapter.

+This will also create a mapping table in your database to store file information as it is being saved or removed from the cache.

 ### Define your Data Loader

 #### Imagine Bundle Configuration